philc/vimium/README.md

 -------------
 Next version (not yet released)

+- New command, `visitPreviousTab`, visits the previously-visited tabs by recency.
+  Visit the previous tab with `^`, or the tab visited before that with `2^`.
 - Link-hints modes now accept a `count` prefix; for example, use `3F` to open three new background tabs.
 Use `999F` to open *many* tabs.
 Exit early with `Escape`.